Duncan MacPherson's Death: Forensics

 Above: Artist's rendering of the detached left knee.

 Above: Duncan's left foot has been severed and the tendons (white strands) have been pulled out.
 The arrow indicates a deep gouge on the left side of the heel.
 Just behind and to the right of the foot is Duncan's right hand with missing fingers.
 The vertical arrow indicates where his thumb was cut off: Note the white tendon strand that has been pulled out.
 Top horizontal arrow indicates large mass of tendons that have likewise been pulled out.
-These injuries are consistent with something like an auger that has grabbed and pulled on the limb as well as cutting it.
-Finally, note the dark color of the injured surfaces, indicating that the injuries occurred long before the body was extracted from the ice.
+These injuries are consistent with a rotating machine that has broken and twisted the bone and joints at the same time.
+Finally, note the dark color of the injured surfaces, indicating that the injuries occurred long before the body was extracted from the ice

 Dr. Rabl took the above photograph shortly after Duncan's remains arrived at the Innsbruck Institute of Forensic Medicine on the morning of July 22, 2003, still fully frozen from cold storage at the funeral home.
 The plastic sack contains pieces of Duncan's limbs, including his entirely detached left knee, his left foot, and his right hand.
-Each piece has been sharply separated along the bone shafts, and not at the joints.
 Note the white tendon strands that have been pulled out.
-Also note the deep abrasions, gouges, and clean cuts that are not consistent with random, accidental ice pick strikes during extraction.
 Finally, note how the pieces appear to be adhering together in a compact assembly, as though they were frozen in this position.
-It is likely that they were gathered up and bundled together before they went into the crevasse in 1989, and not when they were recovered from the ice in 2003.

 Above: Right Arm.
 The bottom arrow indicates where the forearm was severed a few inches above the wrist.
 The severed lower limb is lying upside down on the gurney.
 Second from bottom arrow indicates tendons that were pulled out.
-I discussed these images with a distinguished orthopedic surgeon named Sohrab Gollogly, who also has extensive experience performing trauma surgery.
-Dr. Gollogly has seen the same injury pattern on a boy whose arm was pulled into a meat grinder.
 The third from the bottom arrow indicates where the fingers were cut off.
 The top arrow indicates the completely undamaged upper arm.
 The relatively weak shoulder joint is also intact, indicating that little or no force was applied to it in the ice.
 The tear pattern on the shirt sleeve is consistent with the bottom of the sleeve getting caught in machinery and violently pulled.

 Above: Severed left hand.
-Note the sharp, linear quality of the cut.
-The arrow indicates where the forearm was also cleanly severed a few centimeters above the wrist.
+Note the linear quality of the cut.
+The arrow indicates where the forearm was also severed a few centimeters above the wrist.

 Above: Side view of the left hand and forearm.
 Arrow indicates the fracture of the radius and ulna.
 The fractured surface is the same color as the bone shaft, indicating that the fracture occurred long before the body was extracted from the ice.